emianaya/CS-230-Hemorrhage/README.md

-# CS-230-Hemorrhage Detection and Classification Project
+# CS-230-Hemorrhage Detection and Classification